 Integrated Business Planning as GPS

-Companies like River Logic, model financial and operational business constraints and use prescriptive analysis to optimize a business objective.
+Smart software can model financial and operational business constraints and use prescriptive analysis to optimize a business objective.
 The business objective can be to maximize an asset, maximize throughput or minimize capital use and cost.
 Or all of the above at once.
 In combination with Integrated Business Planning to provide visibility and manage change in model assumptions and constraints, this creates a powerful and holistic scenario and decision making capability for executives.

 Robinson’s definition sounds pretty much like using a GPS system in your car.
 It will tell you the best way to get where you want to be.
 Integrated Business Planning is like a GPS for a business.
 IBP done well will provide a company with a valid and reliable periodic rolling forecast and strategy status.
 This in turn provides executives visibility on gaps versus budget and strategic intent, so they can steer the company to ‘where they want it to be’.